Philadelphia heat wave to send temps near 100 degrees

 The last time the temperature reached 100 degrees in Philadelphia was on July 18, 2012.

-The daily high temperature record for June 23, 98 degrees set just last year, is likely to be surpassed.
+Tuesday's high of 99 degrees set a new daily record for June 23, topping the old record of 98 degrees set just last year.
 On Tuesday, the daily record of 99 degrees, set in 1923, is likely to be tied or broken.
 However, the all-time record of 106 degrees set on Aug.
 7, 1918, is not expected to be challenged.

 Hidden danger: High temperatures at night